 This is not to say that all liquid powders made in the 1950s were highly coloured.
 Elizabeth Arden’s Ardena Lille de France for sensitive skins, and Ardena Lille Lotion for those with oily or blemished skin, came in lighter shades.
 Both products needed to be shaken before use.
-Arden turned this to her advantage by suggesting women could adjust the covering power of each by pouring off some of the supernatant before shaking to raise the concentration of the powder and its covering power.
+Arden turned this weakness to her advantage by suggesting women could adjust the covering power of each by pouring off some of the supernatant before shaking.
 Although many women found this useful, Ardena Lille Lotion was a bit of an antique by the 1950s, having been around since the 1920s when it was known as Venetian Lille Lotion.

 Other qualities: Cosmetic chemists could also adjust particular features of their liquid powders so as, for example, to make it faster drying or improve its smoothness.

 Starch, rice or corn … … 5 5 Colloidal kaolin 10 10 10 15 Precipitated chalk … 5 5 … Zinc oxide 16 10 … … Titanium dioxide … … 5 5 Glycerin 8 5 10 7 Alcohol 10 7 9 10 Perfume compound 1 1 1 1 Tincture Benzoin … … 5 … Quince seed mucilage … … … 3 Distilled water 105 112 100 104